You have just trained a learning to rank model and you now want to know how it performs.

 Let’s now see the second scenario.

-Suppose we are analyzing model A. We obtain: 12 sales from the homepage and 11 sales from the search page.
+Suppose we are analyzing model A. We obtain 12 sales from the homepage and 11 sales from the search page.

-Then suppose to analyze model B. We obtain: 5 sales from the homepage and 10 sales from the search page.
+Then suppose to analyze model B. We obtain 5 sales from the homepage and 10 sales from the search page.

 So what do we make of that?

-We have to consider only interactions that are really related to the models under evaluation
+It is important to filter the interactions during testing.
+We have to consider only interactions that are really related to the models under evaluation.

 Interleaving